Yokohama Tyres 19545×16 have proved to be a good seller to the younger tyre market and that’s where we missed out in the past.

 Yokohama Tyres investment

 I am pleased to say that as a small independent garage.
 We have taken the right roads.
-Still able to confirm that we are very busy.
-Despite all the competition from the huge national companies .
-So that are able to expand (and are able to get cash to enable them to do so).
-We as a small business can not get cash from the banks.
-Thus, a terrible state of affairs.
+I am still able to confirm that we are very busy.
+Despite all the competition from the huge national companies,.
+So that they are able to expand (and are able to get cash to enable them to do so).
+We, as a small business, can not get cash from the banks.
+Thus, there is a terrible state of affairs.

-This gave us better prices and also target rebates.
-This has enabled us to retain some of the margins that have been eroded by the internet competition and also makes me feel more secure going into the future.
+This gave us better prices and also targeted rebates.
+As a result, we have been able to hold onto some of the margins that the competition on the internet has reduced, and I feel more secure moving forward.
 Another important part of dealing with the tyre manufacturers, is that they are willing to help with other aspects of the business, such as promotional work and display materials.

-This is where Yokohama tyres online come into the picture.
-Apart from a great range of tyre products, Yokohama tyres are also interested in promoting the small tyre dealer with some Yokohama Tyres investment , they believe as I do that the local independent tyre dealer has a part to play in the big picture.
-So I was taken a back when they offered to re-design my depot frontage and reception.
+This is where Yokohama Tyres Online comes into the picture.
+Apart from a great range of tyre products, Yokohama Tyres is also interested in promoting the small tyre dealer with some Yokohama Tyres investment They believe, as I do, that the local independent tyre dealer has a part to play in the big picture.
+So I was taken aback when they offered to redesign my depot’s frontage and reception.

 This Yokohama Tyres investment facelift has added a great new facial look to our tyre shop.
 The Yokohama Tyres investment also included our reception area, which is now a much brighter place for our customers to relax in.
-Yokohama like most other tyre companies are having to adapt tyre designs to include the effect of climate change and weather conditions.
+Yokohama, like most other tyre companies, is having to adapt tyre designs to include the effects of climate change and weather conditions.